Displaying Source Code(s)

 Error Handling Clauses Provided by COBOL.

-The sudden termination can be avoided by handling this error, with
+The sudden termination can be avoided by handling this error,

 INVALID

 KEY clause of READ.
-Based on the importance of the record and business
+Based on the importance of the record and

-rule, we can continue our program with next record or terminate the
+rule, we can continue our program with next record or terminate

 program properly.

 AT END is another error handling clause provided by COBOL.
-But there is
+But

 no